WeblateOrg/weblate/docs/quick.rst

 #.
 Open admin interface (http://example.org/admin/) and create project you
    want to translate.
 See :ref:`project` for more details.

+   All you need to specify here is project name and it's website.

 #.
 Create subproject which is the real resource for translating - it points to
    Git repository and selects which files to translate.
 See :ref:`subproject` for more details.

+   The important fields here being subproject name, Git repository address and mask for finding translatable files.
+Weblate supports wide range of formats including Gettext PO files, Android resource strings, OS X string properties , Java properties or Qt Linguist files, see :ref:`formats` for more details.

 #.
 Once above is completed (it can be lengthy process depending on size of
    your Git repository and number of messages to translate), you can start